Health and Community Services Department

 - educate parents/guardians about ways to reduce lead hazards in and around their homes.

-The Childhood Lead Poisoning Prevention Program shares an active website with the Michigan Department of Community Health that is updated on a weekly basis.
+The Childhood Lead Poisoning Prevention Program shares an active website with the Michigan Department of Health & Human Services that is updated on a weekly basis.

 Frequently Asked Questions: Lead Poisoning Prevention